dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 role = "role"
 ```

 `dlt` can work with both ways and convert one to another.
-To learn more about which credential types are supported, visit the [prebuilt credential types](prebuilt_types) page.
+To learn more about which credential types are supported, visit the [complex credential types](complex_types) page.

-## ENV variables
+## Environment variables

 `dlt` prioritizes security by looking in environment variables before looking into the .toml files.

-The format of lookup keys is slightly different from secrets files because for ENV variables, all names are capitalized, and sections are separated with a double underscore `"__"`.
+The format of lookup keys is slightly different from secrets files because for environment variables, all names are capitalized, and sections are separated with a double underscore `"__"`.
 For example, to specify the Facebook Ads access token through environment variables, you would need to set up:

 ```sh
 export SOURCES__FACEBOOK_ADS__ACCESS_TOKEN="<access_token>"